The Ultimate Crowd-Pleasing Sandwich For Cookouts

 Ingredients

-- 4-5 lb boneless pork shoulder also labeled as Boston butt
+- 4-5 lb boneless pork shoulder, also called Boston butt

 - 2 Tbsp brown sugar